10 Ways Windows Group Policy Can Make Your PC Better

-11. Turn Off Windows Defender
+9. Turn Off Windows Defender

 Computer Configuration > Administrative Templates > Windows Components > Windows Defender > Turn off Windows Defender

-12. Run Scripts at Logon/Startup/Shutdown
+10. Run Scripts at Logon/Startup/Shutdown

-To set up a startup/shutdown script:
+To set up a startup/shutdown script, visit:

 Computer Configuration > Windows Settings > Scripts (Startup/Shutdown)

-To set up a logon/logoff script:
+To set up a logon or logoff script, head here:

 User Configuration > Windows Settings > Scripts (Logon/Logoff)